Domestic Girlfriend: Premise

-Natsuo Fujii is hopelessly in love with his teacher, Hina.
+Natsuo Fujii is hopelessly in love with his teacher, Hina Tachibana.
 Trying to move on, he agrees to a mixer.
-There he meets an odd girl, Rui Tachibana, who invites him to sneak out.
+There he meets an odd girl, Rui, who invites him to sneak out.
 She takes him to her house and asks him to have sex with her.
 Natsuo, frustrated that his love will not bear fruit anyway, loses his virginity to her.
 The next day, Natsuo's dad tells him that he wants to remarry and his prospective partner is coming to their house that evening.
-When the door opens, it turns out that Rui is Hina's younger sister and both are daughters of the woman his father wants to marry, Tsukiko Tachibana.
+As the door swings open, Natsuo is taken aback to discover that Tsukiko Tachibana, the woman his father plans to marry, has two daughters: his longtime crush, Hina, and her younger sister, Rui.

 Setting

-Domestic Girlfriend tells the story of the conflicted feelings of Natsuo towards his first love and the girl he lost his virginity to; the controversial and conflicting nature of romantic relationships between step-siblings and also between a teacher and a student while highlighting the themes of youth, family, friendships, learning, growing up, and career.
+Domestic Girlfriend tells the story of Natsuo and his forbidden love towards his first love, who is forced to break up when discovered.
+In the void left, Natsuo embarks on a new romantic journey with his stepsister, the girl he lost his virginity to.
+The story delves into the controversial and complex issues of romantic relationships that involve student-teacher dynamics and step-sibling bonds, while also highlighting the themes of youth, family, friendships, learning, growing up, career, happiness and trust.